IronScheme/IronScheme/README.md

 After building, you can use NUnit to run `IronScheme.Tests.dll` in the `IronScheme.Console` bin folder.

 There is also a batch file in the IronScheme directory called `test.cmd`.
+You can pass the `/verbose` to the batch file to see complete output in case of failures.

 **Note**